-- 1. Key issues in International Commercial Law and how they interrelate; - 2.
-A range of research methodologies sufficient to formulate apparopriate and relevant research Teaching/learning methods and strategies The basic knowledge in all modules is provided by seminars, although some modules may include lectures.
-All seminars allow a student to gauge his or her progress in the module being taken and will questions and conduct independent research in law; - 3.A select range of options to broaden understanding of the operation of law at an advanced level; - 4.
-Appropriate contextual background to understand the substantive law. require significant student input into the acquisition and dissemination of knowledge.
+The basic knowledge in all modules is provided by seminars, although some modules may include lectures.
+All seminars allow a student to gauge his or her progress in the module being taken and will require significant student input into the acquisition and dissemination of knowledge.
 The critical input into learning is provided by a student's own reading and preparation for group discussions (particularly engagement with primary sources).

-Assessment Modules adopt a variety of assessment methods.
-All modules include eitehr or both of summative assessed work and an unseen, timed exam.
-Skills and other attributes B. Intellectual skills - able to:
+Modules adopt a variety of assessment methods.
+All modules include either or both of summative assessed work and an unseen, timed exam.

+Skills and other attributes

+B. Intellectual skills - able to:

 - 1. Think logically;

 - 2. Analyse and identify problems and issues;

-- 3. Distinguish between relevant and irrelevant material:
+- 3. Distinguish between relevant and irrelevant material;

 - 4. Understand technical material;

 - 5. Apply relevant knowledge effectively;

-- 6. Construct defensible arguments and exercise critical judgment.
+6. Construct defensible arguments and exercise critical judgment.

 C. Practical skills - able to: